zifeo/nest-stdpmodule/README.md

 [Alex Seeholzer](https://github.com/flinz) during fall semester 2015.

-Project's goal was to evaluate how can spike-timing dependent plasticity (STDP) mechanisms be implemented in the NEST simulator, allowing complex protocols and neuro-modulation to be implemented.
+Project's goal was to evaluate how can spike-timing dependent plasticity (STDP) mechanisms be implemented in the NEST simulator, allowing complex protocols and neuro-modulation definitions.

 Standard approach, using NEST-native synapse system: